Planning a winter trip to the Big Apple and looking for the best things to do in New York during the winter?

 You will also see marching bands and Empty spots along the parade route fill up early and the most popular places to watch include along Central Park West Street or 6th Avenue.

 For a map of the parade route, check here.

 If you are planning a visit to New York in the fall, coinciding with Thanksgiving, then check out our post on Best Things to do in New York in the Fall.

-Rockefeller Center Christmas Tree
+See the iconic Rockefeller Center Christmas Tree

 Winter Village, Bryant Park

 The weather drops below freezing on most days and with the wind gust, there is no chance of feeling your fingertips.

 However, that doesn’t stop the locals and many travelers from enjoying all that New York City has to offer in the winter.

 One of the most popular winter attractions in New York City is the Winter Village at Bryant Park, located on 42nd street between 6th Ave and 5th Ave.

 Winter Village has many holiday-themed events as well as an ice rink and pop bar.